peterStitt/libspatialaudio/docs/AmbisonicDecoding.md

 Additional imaginary loudspeakers can also be included in the main real loudspeaker layout to help when decoding to, for example, a dome.

-The AllRAD method is the preferred decoding method of the EBU Audio Definition Model renderer (Recommendation ITU-R BS.2127-1) and Alliance For Open Media's Immersive Audio Model and Formats (IAMF) specification (https://aomediacodec.github.io/iamf/).
+The AllRAD method is the preferred decoding method of the EBU Audio Definition Model renderer (Recommendation ITU-R BS.2127-1) and Alliance For Open Media's Immersive Audio Model and Formats (IAMF) specification (<https://aomediacodec.github.io/iamf/>).

-## CAmbisonicDecoder
+## AmbisonicDecoder

-`CAmbisonicDecoder` decodes an Ambisonics signal to either predefined or custom layouts using one of several methods:
+`AmbisonicDecoder` decodes an Ambisonics signal to either predefined or custom layouts using one of several methods:

 - the SAD method: sampling at each of the specified loudspeaker directions.
 This is suboptimal for any layout that is not regular on the sphere.
 - optimised decoder: the 5.1 and 7.1 preset layouts use the non-linearly optimised decoder matrices described above, since the SAD method is particularly unsuited to these layouts.
 The preset decoder matrices are loaded automatically if either of those layouts are selected or if a custom array that matches the directions is defined.
 - user decoder definition: the user can define the decoder matrix coefficients directly for the specified layout.
 This means the class can be used with any decoding method that the user requires.
 See [here](#cambisonicdecoder-set-custom-decoder-coefficients) for more details on how to set a custom decoder matrix.

-When a decoder matrix other than one of the presets is used `CAmbisonicDecoder` applies shelf filtering to psychoacoustically optimise the decoded signal.
+When a decoder matrix other than one of the presets is used `AmbisonicDecoder` applies shelf filtering to psychoacoustically optimise the decoded signal.
 Read more about psyschoacoustic optimisation [here](AmbisonicOptimisation.md).

-### CAmbisonicDecoder: Configuration
+### AmbisonicDecoder: Configuration

 Before calling any other functions the object must first be configured by calling `Configure()` with the appropriate values.
 If the values are supported then the it will return `true` and the object can now be used.